absorensen/numbers_go_brrrr/m1_memory_hierarchies/s8_exercises.md

 tiled matrix multiplication (using shared memory).
 You should also try out doing a padded version.

 ## GPU Puzzles
-Thankfully, WebGPU (the API which Wgpu tries to stick to) is gaining traction.
+Thankfully, WebGPU (the API which wgpu tries to stick to) is gaining traction.
 Some very nice people have made some online learning tools for you to learn more paradigms with.
 It's a fun way to learn without having to deal with too much set up.
 You can find the puzzles [here][1] and [here][2].